Why matting is a contamination control system—not a decorative afterthought

 Electrical Safety

 In front of high-voltage switchboards, electrical insulating matting is not optional.
 These mats reduce grounding risk and must meet relevant BS/IEC ratings.
+First Mats suggest looking specifically for Switchboard Electrical Insulating Matting.

 4. Buy Right: Custom vs. Standard Mats

 One of the most common FM mistakes is buying mats that are simply too small.
-Undersized mats drift, curl, and create trip hazards—particularly in high-traffic entrances.
+Undersized mats drift, curl, and create trip hazards, particularly in high-traffic entrances.

 Wherever possible, specify wall-to-wall or recessed well-filling matting.
 This aligns with accessibility guidance under BS 8300-2:2018, which recommends that entrance matting be flush with surrounding floor surfaces.